shinokada/awesome/CHECKLIST.md

 ### What User Should Do
 1. Review the documentation
 2. Run the demo to see features
-3. Test with `./awesome-enhanced`
+3. Test with `awesome`
-4. Migrate when comfortable
-5. Customize configuration as needed
+4. Customize configuration as needed

 ### Future Enhancements (Not Implemented)
 - Version pinning (install specific tags)